ics-py/ics-py/README.rst

 iCalendar is a widely-used and useful format but not user friendly.
 Ics.py is there to give you the ability of creating and reading this format without any knowledge of it.

-It should be able to parse every calendar that respects the `rfc5545 <http://tools.ietf.org/html/rfc5545>`_ and maybe some more...
-It also outputs rfc compliant calendars.
+It should be able to parse every calendar that respects the `rfc5545 <http://tools.ietf.org/html/rfc5545>`_ and maybe some more… It also outputs rfc compliant calendars.

-iCalendar (file extension `.ics`) is used (for example) by Sunbird, Google Calendar, Apple Calendar, Android ...
+iCalendar (file extension `.ics`) is used by Sunbird, Google Calendar, Apple Calendar, Android…

 Ics.py is available for Python>=2.7 *and* Python>=3.3 and is Apache2 Licensed.